-This page houses a trio of 3-part sound collage projects, aiming to capture some semblance of the lockdown experience.
 This project is dedicated to the memory of Glenn Gould.

 Glenn Gould was one of the greatest and most celebrated concert pianists who ever lived.
 The difficulties he faced due to his obsessive compulsive disorder led him to retire from performing at age 31.
 He subsequently made a series of sound documentaries consisting of overlapping interviews, music concréte and field recordings, all depicting aspects of rural Canada.
 Together, these three pieces are known as The Solitude Trilogy and are a must-hear for anyone even remotely interested in sound art.